sandipray63in/DDD-Based-Enterprise-Application-Framework/README.md

 # Domain Driven Design Based Enterprise Application Framework

-An Enterprise Application Framework based on different Patterns, Principles and Practices of Domain Driven Design.Although not all tactical and strategic Patterns, Principles and Practices of DDD are in place but the most important ones(the ones that are used almost in any Enterprise app) are in place.Will try to connect most of the dots in future with time.This being a Framework, any application specific stuff is not there and will never be there in the Core code.
+An opinionated Enterprise Application Framework based on different Patterns, Principles and Practices of Domain Driven Design.Although not all tactical and strategic Patterns, Principles and Practices of DDD are in place but the most important ones(the ones that are used almost in any Enterprise app) are in place.Will try to connect most of the dots in future with time.This being a Framework, any application specific stuff is not there and will never be there in the Core code.

 This framework is also helpful in scenarios wherein one needs to interact with different Integration technologies using different .NET based access technologies(can be DBs, SOAP or RESTFUL Web Services or MQs or File Sysstem or an LDAP or any other imaginable data source).Another possible scenario can be in a CQRS(Command Query Responsibility Seggregation) environment wherein the commands are processed in an RDBMS like SQL Server whereas the queries are executed to fetch data from NOSQL DBs.